What is prediabetes?

-You have a parent, brother or sister who has diabetes.
+- You have a parent or sibling who has diabetes.

-You had diabetes during pregnancy (called gestational diabetes) or had a baby who weighed more than 9 pounds at birth.
+- You had diabetes during pregnancy (called gestational diabetes) or have a baby who weighed more than 9 pounds at birth.

-You belong to any of the following ethnic groups: African American, Native American, Latin American or Asian/Pacific Islander.
+- You are African American, Native American, Latin American, or Asian/Pacific Islander.

-Your high-density lipoprotein (HDL) cholesterol level (“good” cholesterol) is less than 40 mg per dL (for men) or less than 50 mg per dl (for women), or your triglyceride level is higher than 250 mg per dL.
+- Your HDL cholesterol level (“good” cholesterol) is too low (less than 40 mg per dL for men or 50 mg per dL for women), or your triglyceride level (specific fats) is higher than 250 mg per dL.

 If I have prediabetes, can I avoid developing diabetes?

-Exercise is also important.
-Your exercise routine should include 30 minutes of moderate physical activity (such as brisk walking or swimming) at least 5 times a week.
+- Exercise regularly.
+Exercise is an important part of diabetes prevention.
+Your exercise routine should include 30 minutes of moderate physical activity at least 5 times a week.
+This could mean brisk walking, riding a bike, or swimming.
 Ask your doctor what exercise level is safe for you.

 Questions to Ask Your Doctor

-If I have prediabetes, will I get diabetes?
+- If I have prediabetes, what is the chance that I will get diabetes?

-I had gestational diabetes.
+- I had gestational diabetes while pregnant.
 Should I be screened for prediabetes regularly?